devcordde/DevcordBot/README.md

   - DATABASE="postgres"
   - DATABASE_USERNAME="postgres"
   - DATABASE_PASSWORD="DevcordRoxx2020"
+- enable `pg_trgm` for the database
   - enter `docker exec -it test-db bash` to access the docker image's bash shell
   - switch the user to postgres with `su postgres`
   - enter `psql` to access the postgres database and run `CREATE EXTENSION pg_trgm;` to install the required postgres extension pg_trgm
   - exit the image's bash shell
 - the bot is now ready to start

 ## setup productive environment